gamesbook/pyprototypr/docs/terminology.rst

 `↑ <table-of-contents_>`_

--  **debug** - a value can be set for this that will cause underlying values or locations to be displayed e.g. using ``debug="n"`` for a layout will show small dots where each point in that layout exists
+-  **debug** - a value can be set for this that will cause underlying values or locations or positions to be displayed e.g. using ``debug="n"`` for a layout will show small dots where each point in that layout exists
 -  **perimeter** - used to demarcate the boundary of a ``StarField``;
    one of *circle*, *rectangle* or *polygon*
 -  **peaks** - a series of sets, each containing a primary compass